deninpaul/MECinator/README.md

 # MECinator

-Akinator, except its just of the Computer Science students from 2023 batch, MEC
+Akinator, except its just the Computer Science students from 2023 batch, MEC.
+Made with ❤ using Flutter and Django

 ## Screenshots: